AI Governance Association

 The potential of AI in business is rapidly expanding, driven by the rise of generative AI, and today virtually no industry or sector remains untouched by AI.
 At the same time, as AI use spreads, the risks it carries have become more widely recognized.
 Governments in Japan and abroad are exploring new policies, and the demand for "AI Governance" from organizations seeking to deploy AI is accelerating.

-The AI Governance Association is a forum that brings together all stakeholders involved in AI, working to realize a society in which "AI Governance" — the practice of maximizing the value of AI through appropriate risk management — becomes the natural standard.
+The AI Governance Association is a forum that brings together all stakeholders involved in AI, working to realize a society in which "AI Governance" — the practice of maximizing the value of AI through appropriate risk management — becomes common practice.

 In pursuing this mission, the AI Governance Association (AIGA) places particular value on the following three principles: